Updated: May 19

 Recently, I took part in a Fashion Illustration workshop run by Derbyshire based artist Tracy Fennell.
 Tracy has worked using a wide range of media for clients including M&S, Starbucks, Selfridges and Dior as well as lecturing at Stockport College.

 This fashion illustration workshop focused on drawing clothes and materials on the human figure.
 Starting off with quick sketches looking at shape and then moving on to line and pattern with water colour paints and inks.

 Tracy is a fantastic tutor and really went the extra mile for those that needed a bit of extra help, the session was upbeat and fun as well as really informative and a great way to pack lots of drawing into a structured day.

 The longer you spend working back into a drawing and adding to it, the less spontaneous it will look and you will run the risk of over working the drawing.
 Think quick and confident lines.

-+ Use suggestions of details and shapes to communicate the pattern or line to your audience, you don’t have to draw absolutely everything in order for your drawing to be understood.
+3. Use suggestions of details and shapes to communicate the pattern or line

-+ Colour in the negative spaces around the model, whatever shapes or proportions that aren’t working will jump out at you.
+By colouring in the negative spaces around the model, whatever shapes or proportions that aren’t working will jump out at you.

 + Life Drawing Plus at Studio Bee, Northern Quarter- Central Manchester

 + Fashion Illustration Workshops with Tracy Fennell (keep an eye out for upcoming dates)